The Set of Prime Numbers

 Hans von

-paved the way for the first two proofs of the celebrated
+He paved the way for the two proofs of the Prime number theorem (1896)

 In 1895, von Mangoldt proved a